amadijeffrey/osaze-backend/README.md

 BaseURL: https://osazebackend.vercel.app
 Apart from the signup and login request, you need to pass bearer token as a header in every request for authentication.

-set up node envitonment type and othe env variables found in ./config.js
+set up node envitonment type and other env variables found in ./config.js

 ## Customer endpoints